top of page

 Welcome to vibrant Panama City!
 Feel free to explore until we meet at our hotel before heading into the heart of the Panama rainforest tomorrow.
 Get your hot shower in while you can.

-We’ll meet for dinner for an informal briefing on what you can expect during our expedition, and to get to know each other.
+We’ll meet for dinner to have an informal briefing on what you can expect during our expedition, and to get to know each other.
 This is important, as we’ll be working, living, and sharing much of our space together.

 Hello Cocobolo!